YvFrey/training-github-copilot/trainings-tasks/01_context_and_control.md

 ## 🎯 Module I: Context and Control

-### 📚 Goal: Understand how explicit context (instructions and chat variables) dictate the quality and scope of Copilot's suggestions.
+### 📚 Goal: Understand how explicit context (instructions and chat variables) dictate the quality and scope of Copilot's suggestions

-### Explicit Context-Awareness
+## Exercises: Explicit Context-Awareness
 | Step | Feature | Instructions |
 | :--- | :--- | :--- |
 | **1.1** | **Repository Instructions** | 1. **Review:** Open and read the `.github/copilot-instructions.md` file.<br>2. **Chat Panel: Ask:** `Which file must I create next to satisfy Mandatory Coding Guideline #4, and please provide the command to create it.` Execute the suggested command. |